-The sectarian decisions of the members of the GB have also ruined the lives of tens of thousands of Witnesses.
-Thirty-two of the disfellowshipping offenses listed in the Shepherd book are human commandments that have no basis in the Bible.
-My assessment is that as much as 90% of those who have been disfellowshipped should not have been if the Bible was followed.
+The sectarian decisions of the members of the GB have also ruined the lives of hyndreds of thousands of Witnesses.
+Thirty-five of the disfellowshipping offenses listed in the Shepherd book are human commandments that have no basis in the Bible.
+During the 21st century, more than one million Witnesses have been disfellowshipped.
+My assessment is that if the Bible alone had been followed as much as 90% of those who have been disfellowshipped should not have been if the Bible was followed.

 The GB diminishes the value and power of both the ransom sacrifice and the resurrection by rejecting the words of Jesus that the inhabitants of Chorazin, Bethsaida, and Sodom will get a resurrection on Judgment Day, and thus, by teaching that fewer persons will have a resurrection than the Bible actually shows.